 Supervisors and employees are encouraged to work closely during the probationary period, to discuss the employee's progress and to address and/or correct any performance or conduct concerns.

 Probationary employees do not participate in an annual performance management cycle during their probationary period and are given a rating of 7 during the annual performance evaluations.
-Once an employee has reached either six months of employment (twelve months for law enforcement officers) or at the time the employee is being considered for permanent status, the employee must receive a closeout performance appraisal and rating.
+Once an employee has reached twenty-four months of employment, the employee must receive a closeout performance appraisal and rating.
 After giving a closeout appraisal to an employee, the supervisor must include this employee with the rest of the organization on the annual performance management cycle.

 Change from Probationary to Permanent